 - 1. Choose Maintenance > Update Firmware. - 2.
 Click Browse to select an appropriate firmware file. - 3.
 Click Upload.
 A progress bar appears to indicate the upload process. - 4.
 Select Free memory before upload to clear up the memory. - 5.
-Once complete, information of both installed and uploaded firmware versions as well as compatibility and signature-checking results are displayed. - If anything is incorrect, click Discard Upload. - 6.
+Once complete, information of both installed and uploaded firmware versions as well as compatibility and signature-checking results are displayed. - The expected firmware platform and product category is displayed in case the uploaded file is incorrect. - If anything is incorrect, click Discard Upload. - 6.
 To proceed with the update, click Update Firmware.